Lightning-AI/litgpt/tutorials/pretrain_tinyllama.md

 GPU memory.
 For more tips to avoid out-of-memory issues, please also see the more detailed [Dealing with out-of-memory (OOM) errors](oom.md) guide.

-Last, logging is kept minimal in the script.
-In order to use a particular logger please refer to <https://lightning.ai/docs/fabric/stable/api/loggers.html> or call a logging client library like `wandb` directly.
+Last, logging is kept minimal in the script, but for long running experiments we recommend switching to a proper experiment tracker.
+As an example, we included WandB (set `use_wandb=True`) to show how you can integrate any experiment tracking framework.